 1. Partitioning (centroid-based)

 Split the data into a fixed number k of non-overlapping groups, each built around a center. k-means and k-medoids (PAM) are the classic examples.
-Fast and simple, but you must choose k up front and the method leans toward round, similarly-sized clusters.
+Fast and simple, and biased in a specific direction: you choose k up front, and the method leans hard toward round clusters of similar size.

 2. Hierarchical

 Build a tree (dendrogram) of nested clusters instead of one flat partition.
-Agglomerative methods start with every point as its own cluster and repeatedly merge the closest pair; divisive methods start with one big cluster and split it.
-You pick the number of clusters afterward by cutting the tree at a chosen height.
+Agglomerative methods start with every point as its own cluster and repeatedly merge the closest pair; divisive methods start with one cluster and split.
+You pick the number of clusters afterward by cutting the tree at a chosen height, which is a genuine advantage when you want to see structure at several scales at once.

 3. Density-based

 Define clusters as dense regions separated by sparse ones.
-DBSCAN, OPTICS and HDBSCAN can find arbitrarily-shaped clusters and, crucially, label sparse points as noise instead of forcing everything into a group.
-No need to pre-set k.
+DBSCAN, OPTICS and HDBSCAN find clusters of any shape and, importantly, refuse to place sparse points anywhere, labeling them noise.
+No k to set.

 4. Distribution / model-based

-Assume the data was generated by a mixture of probability distributions and fit them.
-A Gaussian Mixture Model (GMM) gives each point a probability of belonging to each cluster — "soft" assignment rather than the "hard" one-cluster-only assignment of k-means.
+Assume the data came from a mixture of probability distributions and fit them.
+A Gaussian Mixture Model (GMM) gives each point a probability of belonging to each cluster, a soft assignment rather than the hard one-cluster-only assignment of k-means.
+It also gives you a likelihood, which means model-selection criteria such as BIC apply, and that is a firmer footing for choosing the number of components than anything available to k-means.

 5. Grid-based

-A second axis cuts across all of these — hard vs soft (fuzzy) clustering.
-Hard clustering puts each point in exactly one cluster; fuzzy methods (fuzzy c-means, GMM) let a point belong partially to several, which matters when boundaries are genuinely blurry.
+Cutting across all five is the hard versus soft (fuzzy) distinction.
+Hard clustering puts each point in exactly one cluster; fuzzy c-means and GMMs let a point belong partially to several, which matters when the boundaries are genuinely blurry and when you would rather see the ambiguity than have it rounded away.

 Clustering algorithms in data mining